-We are often asked questions about specific supports and whether they are funded through the NDIS.
+We are often asked questions about specific supports and whether they’re funded through the NDIS.

-One support that raises a lot of questions is vehicle modifications, so we thought we’d outline some of the key information, what the NDIS may fund and what it doesn’t.
+One that raises a lot of questions is vehicle modifications, so we thought we’d outline some of the key information, what the NDIS may fund and what it doesn’t.

 Are vehicle modifications covered under the NDIS?

-The short answer is yes… but like all funding and NDIS supports, you must meet a number of requirements and the NDIA must deem the support reasonable and necessary.
+The short answer is yes… but like all funding and NDIS supports, you must meet a number of requirements and the NDIS must deem the support reasonable and necessary.

 Who is eligible for NDIS vehicle modification support funding?